jaredboice/daniel-san/README.md

 const danielSan = {
     beginBalance: 1618.03,
     endBalance: null,
-    dateStart: '2019-03-20',
+    effectiveDateStart: '2019-03-20',
-    dateEnd: '2019-12-13',
+    effectiveDateEnd: '2019-12-13',
-    timeZone: 'America_New_York', // the time zone that every rule will be converted to; see moment-timezone for a complete list time zones
+    timeZone: 'America_New_York', // the time zone that every rule will be converted to; see moment-timez one for a complete list time zones
     timeZoneType: LOCAL, // LOCAL or UTC are available to be imported as constants
     rules: [
         { // rule 1